SCHA-VAE: Hierarchical Context Aggregation for Few-Shot Generation: Implementation Details

-The base model is a close approximation of the Neural Statistician adapted from: \url{https://github.com/conormdurkan/neural-statistician}.
+The baseline models are close approximation of the Neural Statistician adapted from: \url{https://github.com/conormdurkan/neural-statistician}.
 The images are encoded using a shared encoder with 3x3 convolutions plus batch normalization. resolution is halved using stride 2.
 The decoder is the same, with resolution doubled using transposed convolutions.
 More powerful and expressive decoders can be employed~\cite{oord2016pixel, salimans2017pixelcnn++} or multi-resolution deep latent variable models~\cite{maaloe2019biva, vahdat2020NVAE, child2020very}.
-However our goal is to improve c for a generic architecture.
 We do not use sample dropout (removing random samples from the input set and use the set statistics as additional features).
-For our model the latent space is convolutional with a resolution of 4.
-Latent space with multiple resolutions in the latent space can be used to improve sample quality and learn from high-dimension images.
-However to reduce training time and isolate the source of complexity in the model (how to improve $c$) we decided to use a latent space with single resolution.
-This approach simplifies merging information between $c$, $z$ and $x$.

-The loss is a weighted negative lower-bound: $- L = \mathrm{VLB}(\alpha) = (1 + \alpha) \mathrm{REC} + (\mathrm{KL}_z + \mathrm{KL}_c) / (1 + \alpha)$ where alpha is annealed decreasing at each epoch $\alpha = \alpha * \alpha_{step}$, with $\alpha_{step} < 1$ at the beginning of training.
+The loss is a weighted negative lower-bound: $L = -\mathrm{VLB}(\alpha) = (1 + \alpha) \mathrm{REC} + (\mathrm{KL}_z + \mathrm{KL}_c) / (1 + \alpha)$ where alpha is annealed decreasing at each epoch $\alpha = \alpha * \alpha_{\mathtt{step}}$, with $\alpha_{\mathtt{step}} < 1$ at the beginning of training.
 This re-weighting tends to magnify the importance of the likelihood term and reduce the risk of posterior collapse at the beginning of training.
 Learning is slower but typically the model and posterior learned are better.

 \paragraph{Modulation.} The way we condition the prior and generative model greatly enhances the adaptation capacities of the model.
 Other than conditioning the representations through direct concatenation or summation, we can condition directly the features and activations in the residual blocks.
-FiLM is a modulation module used in transfer learning and large-scale class conditional generation.
-Given an input $c$ and a feature map $f$ with $H$ channels, FiLM~\cite{perez2017film} learns an affine transformation with $2H$ modulation parameters $(\gamma_h, \beta_h)^H_{h=1}$ for each input $c$:
+FiLM~\cite{perez2017film} is a modulation module used in transfer learning and large-scale class conditional generation.
+Given an input $c$ and a feature map $f$ with $H$ channels, FiLM learns an affine transformation with $2H$ modulation parameters $(\gamma_h, \beta_h)^H_{h=1}$ for each input $c$: